MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 guestPic: guestPic362.jpg
 musiColor: musiColor362.png
 image: 'https://mailta.pe/img/fbPic362.jpg'
+description: >-
+  This morning we welcome London-based saxophonist and composer, Camilla George, to select three Sunday morning tunes including some of her inspirations and collaborations.
 ---
 <p id="introduction"> This morning we welcome London-based saxophonist and composer, [Camilla George](http://camillageorge.com/), to select three Sunday morning tunes including some of her inspirations and collaborations.
 <br><br>